jkmackie/tracalorie-webpack/docs/README.md

-## Tracalorie App 1.0.0
+# Tracalorie App 1.0.0

 The Tracalorie app tracks calories against the calorie limit.
 The project is from the [Modern JavaScript from The Beginning 2.0 course](https://www.traversymedia.com/modern-javascript-2-0).

-The app is setup for Production.
-It is bundled using the [**webpack**](https://webpack.js.org/) module bunder for JavaScript.
+Building the app, using the ```npm run build``` command, generates production-ready files in dist folder.
+It is bundled using the [**webpack**](https://webpack.js.org/) module bundler for JavaScript.

+The Netlify host automatically builds and deploys changes to this repo (build doesn't need to be manually run).

-An new edit feature is available!
-Item or calories can be updated using the edit button.
+**NEW:** An Edit button is available!
+Item or calories can be updated using it.

 <br>